Code-with-Palak/Tweets-Extractor/README.md

-# 😎 Tweets-Extractor
+# 💬 TWEET-EXTRACTIO-TOOL

-A handy tool to extract tweets from twitter with respect to the keywords provided by user.
+A handy tool to extract tweets from twitter with respect to keywords and date provided by the user.

 #### >> Access it using the link below